Bayesian model comparison for simulation-based inference

 with $( \mu_\alpha, \mu_\beta, r_0, s_0, a_0, b_0 ) = (3000, 185, 0.06, 6, 3, 2 \times 300^2)$.
 The evidence for this model can be computed analytically \citep[\textit{cf.}][Eq.~104]{McEwen21}; the numerical value of its logarithm is $\log \evidence = -310.12829$.

 Fig.~\ref{fig:radiata_pine} summarises our findings for the Radiata pine example; the colour codes are the same as in Fig.~\ref{fig:linear_gaussian}.
-We repeat the same experiments as in the linear Gaussian example, except this time for simplicity we do not attempt to calculate the evidence with \textsc{multinest} or \textsc{polychord} (as this would require some effort to adapt the prior function for the Radiata pine model to be compatible with the uniform distribution on the unit cube required by these nested samplers).
-Therefore, for the likelihood-based case we report only numerical results obtained by applying \textsc{harmonic} to \textsc{emcee} samples, using a kernel density estimate for the learnt harmonic mean estimator importance target, with radius 0.02 of the target distribution.
-As in the linear Gaussian example, we use 20$\%$ of $10^5$ \textsc{emcee} posterior samples from 100 random walkers to train \textsc{harmonic}, and compute an estimate of the evidence with the remaining 80$\%$.
+We repeat the same experiments as in the linear Gaussian example, except this time for simplicity we do not attempt to calculate the evidence with \texttt{MultiNest} or \texttt{PolyChord} (as this would require some effort to adapt the prior function for the Radiata pine model to be compatible with the uniform distribution on the unit cube required by these nested samplers).
+Therefore, for the likelihood-based case we report only numerical results obtained by applying \texttt{harmonic} to \texttt{emcee} samples, using a kernel density estimate for the learned harmonic mean estimator importance target, with radius 0.02 of the target distribution.
+As in the linear Gaussian example, we use 20$\%$ of $10^5$ \texttt{emcee} posterior samples from 100 random walkers to train \texttt{harmonic}, and compute an estimate of the evidence with the remaining 80$\%$.
 As we can see in the \textit{pink} section of the plot, this provides unbiased and tight estimates of the evidence.

 In the \textit{light brown} background section of Fig.~\ref{fig:radiata_pine} we can compare results for SBI methods.
-The number of simulations we use to train the density estimators in the various methods is the same as in the linear Gaussian example, as is the number of posterior samples used to train \textsc{harmonic} and derive evidence estimates.
+The number of simulations we use to train the density estimators in the various methods is the same as in the baseline case for the linear Gaussian example, as is the number of posterior samples used to train \texttt{harmonic} and derive evidence estimates.
 All of the SBI evidence pipelines provide reasonably accurate estimates of the evidence, with distribution ranges capturing the true analytic evidence.
-Similar to the previous linear Gaussian example, we observe that performing inference using the sequential approach can result in an improvement in the estimate, but the difference is not always significant.
 The NPE and NRE approaches again exhibit some bias, which is nevertheless within the spread of the distribution of values.
-The NLE estimates again show excellent agreement with the reference values.
+The NLE estimates again show good agreement with the reference values.